-One of the most exciting and innovative EV chargers currently available is the Zappi v2.
+One of the most popular and innovative EV chargers currently available is the Zappi v2.
 Made in Britain by Lincolnshire based company, Myenergi.

-Any potential buyers that don’t have PV/wind turbines should not be put off though.
-The Zappi works as a regular fast charger like any other and has many great features that we will look at.
+Any potential buyers that don’t have PV/wind turbines should not be put off though as the Zappi works as a regular fast charger like any other.

-The Myenergi Zappi’s main feature is the compatibility with microgeneration, and for this review, we will assume a PV array is connected (although wind turbines work in the same way).
+The Myenergi Zappi’s main feature is compatibility with microgeneration systems like solar or wind turbines.
+For this review, we will assume a PV array is connected (although wind turbines work in the same way).

-The Zappi has two eco modes to select between, eco and eco+, and these determine how the car is to be charged in relation to the energy being produced.
+The Zappi has two eco charging modes, eco and eco+.
+These modes determine how the car is to be charged in relation to the energy being produced.

 Myenergi Zappi LCD display showing grid import, PV generation and energy consumption in the home.

-When set to eco+ mode the Zappi works in a similar way but this time if the Zappi does not receive enough surplus energy from the PV array then charging will be paused, it will then continue when either the energy consumption from the rest of the house has dropped or the PV array generates enough surplus energy.
+When set to eco+ mode the Zappi works in a similar way but this time if the Zappi does not receive the 1.4kW surplus from the solar then charging will be paused.
+Once either the energy consumption from the rest of the house has dropped, or the solar array generates enough surplus energy then charging will continue.

 EV chargers place a huge demand on the grid as they are running for long periods of time.
 Although household appliances such as electric hobs and showers draw a similar current they are not on for such long periods compared to EV chargers.
 This is a concern for not only the National Grid but charge point installers who have to ensure the added EV charger will not cause an overload.

-The Zappi however has a load balancing device that monitors the power usage of your home and will reduce the charge to the EV if too much demand is drawn in the rest of the home.
+The Zappi has a grid-limiting feature that monitors the power usage of your home, this will reduce the charge to the EV if too much demand is drawn in the rest of the home.

-For example, if the main fuse of the property was 60A, and the rest of the home was already drawing 40A, when the Zappi is plugged into an EV the charge rate will reduce from 32A down to 20A.
-This keeps the load within the 60A set limit.
-Therefore doing away with the concerns of overloading that comes with other EV charge points.
+For example, if the main fuse of the property is 60A, and the rest of the home is already drawing 40A from other appliances, the Zappi charge rate will reduce from 32A down to 20A.
+This keeps the load within the 60A limit and prevents overload of the main fuse.

 To monitor loads the Zappi uses a CT clamp.
 This clamp is placed around the cables from your electric meter to monitor energy usage.
-These clamps can be hard-wired to the Zappi, or use a wireless energy monitor that sends a signal to the Zappi.
-This monitor is known as the Harvi.
+Up to 3 clamps can be hard-wired to the Zappi to monitor grid, solar and AC batteries.
+When it is not practical to hard wire then a Harvi can be used.

-The Harvi does not use batteries or need plugging in, it harvests energy from the electromagnetic field produced by the meter cables.
-This is great for instances when the electric meter is in a remote location from the consumer unit.
+What’s great is that the Harvi does not use batteries or need plugging in, it harvests energy from the electromagnetic field of the cable.

 PEN fault detection

 Most EV charge points will require an earth rod to be installed as an increased safety measure, this is in the event of a loss of the grid’s supply neutral.
-This occurrence is quite rare but is a dangerous one.
-However, the Zappi monitors the neutral conductor and in the event of a fault the charge to the EV will be interrupted.
+This occurrence is quite rare but can be extremely dangerous.
+However, the Zappi monitors the neutral conductor and in the event of a fault, the charge to the EV will be interrupted.

-In the center is the ‘green’ icon, this shows the percentage of green energy being used.
+In the center is the ‘green’ icon, which shows the percentage of green energy being used.

 Even when an EV is not charging the app can show energy consumption in the home.
 The above photo shows surplus generated electricity being diverted to battery storage.

 Boost times can also be programmed via the app for overnight charging.
 This is essential for anyone who has a cheap overnight electricity tariff like the Octopus Go tariff from Octopus Energy.
-This tariff offers charging rates of 5p per kWh for 4 hours overnight, which is great for getting a cheap top up and can be timed via the smart boost facility.
+This tariff offers cheaper charging rates for 4 hours overnight, which is great for getting a cheap top-up and can be timed via the smart boost facility.

 The app also allows connectivity to the Myenergi Eddi solar diverter.
 This unit allows excess energy generated from PV systems to heat your hot water.
 See our review here.